challfry/TheKraken/Kraken/About/AboutText.md

 ## Credits ##

 Chall Fry wrote The Kraken app.

+Julie Wong, Eric Graf, and Keith Stattenfield beta tested it.

 Media credits for Kraken assets:
  - Pirate Icon made by Freepik at flaticon.com